Making more from Google Ads without spending more.

 Not in your area: It may be that you are only looking to find customers in a particular area of the country.
 Once again, unless you tell Google otherwise, it will assume that you are interested in everybody’s searches, wherever they are located.

-The solution: Find the ‘dimensions’ tab and then go to the ‘view’ button and select ‘geographic’ from the dropdown menu*.
+The solution: Find the ‘Locations’ tab and then select the ‘User Location Report’ button.
 Here you will be able to see if there are any regions that you are not interested in getting customers from.
 Likewise, you will be able to identify if any particular areas are getting ‘clicks’ but not converting once they land in the bucket.